HelloSaintBrow/AI-project-1-Saint-Louis-Crime-Data-In-Relation-to-Temperature-and-Weather/README.md

 ## Research Approach

-We used a **descriptive analysis method** for this project, which involves summarizing raw data to provide basic insights, such as averages, counts, and trends.
-This approach helps answer **"what happened"** questions by examining the overall patterns and changes in crime over time.
+A **descriptive analysis method** was used, involving the summarization of raw data to provide basic insights, such as averages, counts, and trends.
+This approach helps answer 'what happened' questions by examining the overall patterns and changes in crime over time.

 ## Datasets

 ### 1. **St. Louis Crime Data**

-- **Description**: This dataset contains records of reported crimes in St. Louis from 2021 to 2023, including details such as crime type, location, date, and time.
+- **Description**: Records of reported crimes in St. Louis from 2021 to 2023 are included in this dataset, featuring details such as crime type, location, date, and time.
 It provides a comprehensive overview of crime trends across the city.
-We focused on data fields reflecting the types of crimes, times of day crimes were committed, monthly rates of crimes, seasonal rates of crimes, and yearly data values, allowing for a thorough exploration of how crime patterns have evolved over time.
+Focus was placed on data fields reflecting the types of crimes, times of day crimes were committed, monthly crime rates, seasonal crime trends, and yearly data values, enabling a thorough exploration of how crime patterns have evolved over time.

 - **Source**: [St. Louis Metropolitan Police Department](https://slmpd.org/stats/)